 Fast forward 10 plus years, two sons later.
 My husband was suddenly sick, hurting badly.
 He knew something was wrong.
 We sought help immediately.
 The doctors told us the battle would be long and would be hard to fight.
 The doctor was extremely accurate in his prediction.
 The battle raged.

 As the illness grew stronger and he grew weaker, the idea of multiple medications, physical therapy, an amputated limb, wheelchairs, hospital beds, and sleepless nights all weighed heavy as I began to question my ability to transform from wife to nurse/care-taker as rapidly as his needs presented.
 I asked myself in numerous silent conversations, “Did I sign up for this?”
 “I thought I was to be the blushing, beautiful bride forever, not do ‘this’ for him.”
 “Why God?
 Why?”
 I was selfish.
 I was mad at the illness that was stealing him away from me.
 I continued to question my ability to take care of his needs.
 I cried, whined, but also prayed.
 My prayers were varied.
-Some days I prayed for his healing, some days I prayed for my own health and well-being.
+Some days I prayed for his healing, some days I prayed for my own health and toning up my well-being.
 My sons prayed for their father.
 A lot of tears were shed.
 I would guess there were as many fallen tears as prayers offered up.